dhenry123/utdon/doc/en/CONTROL.md

 You'll see that the source code refers to the "healthchecks" and "immich" applications in the tests.
 Simply because I use these services as a basis for my work...
 Please note that I have no direct or indirect links or interests with these applications or their authors.
 These projects are Opensource and available on the GitHub forge.

-## Recovering the production version
+## Retrieving the production version

 Give your control a name, the name of the application for example, and add the associated logo (PNG or JPEG format, max 100Kb).